Sinking of HMAS Sydney: Thomas Welsby Clark

 The inquiry recommended that the grave be found, the body exhumed, and its DNA compared to relatives of Sydney personnel.
 A 2001 search by the RAN failed to find the grave, but they were more successful during a second search in 2006.Cole, The Loss of HMAS Sydney II, vol. 2, pp. 332 During an autopsy, a metal fragment was found embedded in the skull, which was believed to have killed the man through brain trauma.
 Although seized upon by believers in the massacre of Sydney's sailors, the fragment was found to be German shell shrapnel.Dennis, in Zombie Myths of Australian Military History, p.
 132 Extensive DNA comparison testing was able to identify living relatives, and genealogical and service records were used to identify the sailor.

-On 19 November 2021, staff at the Australian War Memorial announced that the body had been formally identified as 20-year-old AB Thomas Welsby Clark of the HMAS Sydney.
+On 19 November 2021, staff at the Australian War Memorial announced that the body had been formally identified as 21-year-old Thomas Welsby Clark, Able seaman of the HMAS Sydney.